 College Students’ Best Asset: Your Academic Reference Librarian

-Do You Collaborate Regularly with Your Campus Librarian?
+Do You Collaborate Regularly with Your Campus Academic Reference Librarian?

-Did you know that academic librarians are one of the most underutilized student resources on college campuses today?
+Did you know academic reference librarians are one of the most underutilized student resources on college campuses today?

 Google and Wikipedia May Get You Started…

-But what you need to know is that in colleges and universities around the country, academic librarians are eager to teach students how to become masters of the information universe.
+But American academic reference librarians are eager to teach students the right way to become masters of the information universe.

-These highly trained education professionals know how to find “needles in the [information] haystack” when it comes to seeking out and validating information of any type.
+These highly trained education professionals know how to find “needles in the [information] haystack” for seeking and validating information of any type.

-They are the consummate “information literacy practitioners”...a skill set you’ll need while pursuing your academic and career goals!
+And as a result, they are the consummate “information literacy practitioners”… a skill set you’ll need while pursuing your academic and career goals!